 And UE will not be informed about any network-sided functionality management decision.

-Editor Note1: FFS on UE awareness and preference when legacy measurement result is reported for network-sided model
+NOTE 1: Whether UE awareness/preference of network side inference or monitoring is needed can be discussed in WI phase

 6.1.2.2.3 Data collection for offline training

-Based on existing RRM measurement configuration framework UE can be configured to log L3 cell/beam level measurement result, L1-filtered beam level measurement result, cell identity information and timing information.
+Existing RRM measurement configuration framework is baseline for UE to be configured to log L3 cell/beam level measurement result, L1-filtered beam level measurement result, cell identity information and timing information.
 For serving cell the cell identity information could be CGI if it is available or PCI + ARFCN otherwise.
 For neighbouring cell, the cell identity is PCI+ARFCN.

-Editor Note 1: FFS on enhancement of RRM measurement configuration framework.
-Whether existing measConfig structure is reused or separate logging configuration is introduced will be discussed in WI phase.
+NOTE 1: Whether existing measConfig structure is reused or separate logging configuration is introduced will be discussed in WI phase.

-Editor Note 2: L1-filteredbeam level measurement result can be logged if RRM sub-use case 1 or RRM sub-use case 3 is supported

-Editor Note 3: Timing information depends on progress of NR_AIML_air

 UE performs logging periodically.
 If UE is configured with a L3 measurement event, it starts logging only when the L3 measurement event is fulfilled.
 UE can be configured to send availability indication of logged data via UAI or RRCReconfigurationComplete message (for HO case) when full buffer or preconfigured buffer threshold is reached or battery is low.
 The availability indication can indicate availability of logged data and/or triggering reason related to buffer and/or low power state.

-Editor Note 4: it is FFS whether condition of full buffer or buffer threshold is per use case or per UE
+NOTE 2: Whether condition of full buffer or buffer threshold is per use case or per UE can be discussed in WI phase.

 Upon receiving UEInformationRequest message from network, UE sends the logged data via UEInformationResponse message.

 UE keeps the logged data during handover procedure unless explicitly indicated by the network to release it.
 Upon transiting to RRC_IDLE or RRC_INACTIVE state UE releases logged data.
-However it is beneficial to keep logged data upon RLF.
+However, it is beneficial to keep logged data upon RLF.

-Editor Note 5: Whether keeping logged data upon RLF depends on whether a simple solution can be defined in WI phase.
+NOTE 3: Whether keeping logged data upon RLF is supported depends on whether a simple solution can be defined in WI phase.

 6.1.3 Measurement event prediction

-Editor Note: The measurement event prediction specific part is captured here

-It is up to UE’s implementation to decide on choice between indirect and direct prediction methodology.
+It is up to UE’s implementation to decide on choice between indirect and direct event prediction methodology.

+On top of inference parameters captured in section 6.1.2.1.2, event-related parameters e.g. event type are part of inference configuration of measurement event prediction.

 UE can be configured with event triggered reporting based on predicted and/or actual measurement result(s).
-As baseline event type A1~A6 can be predicted and reported..
+As baseline event type A1~A6 can be predicted and reported.
+UE can report measurement results, predicted measurement event together with its timing related information.
+When UE is configured with intra-frequency temporal domain case B or inter-frequency prediction, UE reports measurement event by following existing measurementReport message.
+This can be achieved without specification impact.

+For indirect event prediction, RSRP difference can be used as performance monitoring metric.

-NOTE 1: The spec impact captured in section 6.1.2.1 is applicable for measurement event prediction unless otherwise described explicitly.
+NOTE 1: The spec impact captured in section 6.1.2.1 is applicable for measurement event prediction unless otherwise described explicitly in this section.

+NOTE 2: A single framework is aimed for direct and indirect event prediction

+NOTE 3: There is no consensus on the feasibility of performance monitoring of direct event prediction. it should be concluded before proceeding with normative work.

 6.2 Interoperability, testability and RRM requirements